rushabhshah1993/raincheck/README.md

 <br />

 ### For developers:
 If you are a developer and if you want to check the code, kindly check the section <b>Steps to run this project on your machine</b>.
+The entire project has been created using ReactJS, and it is hosted on Firebase.
 <br />
 Before you begin, make sure your machine is compatible.
 You need to have the following pre-requisites: